DavideLigari/disease-prediction/documents/workflow.md

 Some of the metrics defined so far can be used as features for prediction in conjunction with symptom occurrence.

 Features:
-- Feature vector of symptoms (one-hot encoding)
+- Feature vector of symptoms
 - Symptom occurrence
 - Symptom commonality

 Alternative features:
 - Community clustering in place of the symptoms vector

 ## 5. Model creation
-Train, Test and Validation split
+- Train, Test and Validation split (or crossvalidation)
-Create a neural network which predicts the disease
+- Create a neural network which predicts the disease

 ## 6. Comparison between models

-Compare model with network features and the model without them.
+- Compare the model using network features and the model without them.
-In particular, compare the model using the one-hot encoding of the symptoms against the network leveraging the spatial reduction given by the community clustering.
+- In particular, compare the model using the one-hot encoding of the symptoms against the network leveraging community clustering.